Prabhu (actor)

-Prabhu Ganesan (born 25 December 1956), known professionally as Prabhu, is an Indian actor, businessman and film producer who predominantly works in Tamil cinema.
-He is the son of veteran actor Sivaji Ganesan.
+Prabhu Ganesan (born 27 December 1956), known professionally as Prabhu, is an Indian actor and film producer who predominantly works in Tamil cinema.
+He is the youngest son of veteran actor Sivaji Ganesan.
+Prabhu was one of the leading actors in Tamil cinema in the 80s and 90s.
 He is popularly known as Ilaya Thilagam.
-He has worked in more than 215 films in lead and supporting roles in Tamil, Telugu, Malayalam and Kannada films.
+He has worked in more than 220 films in lead and supporting roles in Tamil, Telugu, Malayalam and Kannada films.

 After making his debut in Sangili (1982), Prabhu played various leading and supporting roles, earning the Best Actor award recognition by the Tamil Nadu State for his portrayal in Chinna Thambi (1991).